phorgemakerspace/makerpass_firmware/README.md

 - Check Wiegand wiring (D0, D1 pins)
 - Verify RFID reader power supply
 - Test with known working RFID cards
+- Check RFID card frequency (card should be 125kHz/13.56MHz)

 #### API Connection Issues
 - Verify API_URL and API_KEY in `config.h`
+- API_URL should not have a trailing `/`
 - Check server is accessible from device's network
 - Monitor serial output for HTTP response codes